benoitbMTL/darwin2/README.md

 - **force**: Force build and serve the application.
 - **install**: Install and initialize environment to run the application.
 - **help**: Display help message with usage instructions.

+## Accessing the Application

+After successfully installing the demo tool, you can access it by navigating to `http://<Machine IP>:8080` in your web browser.
+Before using the application, ensure that you have configured your applications by going to `System > Configuration` in the menu.
+This step is crucial for the proper operation of the demo tool.